s0344/ArchLinux_MacOS_Dualboot/README.md

 ---
 <a name="8"></a>
 ## 8. Configure system
-  - input the name you want when you see `myhostname` and `myusername`
+  - Input the name you want when you see `myhostname` and `myusername`
   ```bash
   arch-chroot /mnt /bin/bash
   passwd